Germany/South Africa/UK/France. 2012.

 Labyrinth – not to be confused with the Jim Henson-George Lucas-David Bowie fantasy film Labyrinth (1986) – is a tv mini-series that aired in two two-hour parts.
 It is based on the novel Labyrinth (2005) by British author Kate Mosse.
 Labyrinth was Mosse’s third novel – she has also written several non-fiction works – and became a best-seller.
 Mosse has followed it up with two loose sequels Sepulchre (2007) and Citadel (2012), both mysteries with a supernatural tinge set in various periods of French history that come with parallel stories taking place in the present, in what has come to be known as her Languedoc Trilogy, as well as other historical novels.

 Labyrinth may well have been a work that I might have passed over if I were simply flipping through upcoming tv programming.
 What did attract me however was the name of Christopher Smith in the director’s chair.
 Beginning with Creep (2004), a horror film set in the London Underground, and passing through the likes of the Backwoods Brutality comedy Severance (2006), the remarkable timeloop film Triangle (2009) and the equally amazing Mediaeval film Black Death (2010), Smith has become a regular genre director who is well worth keeping an eye on.
-He subsequently went onto make the Christmas film Get Santa (2014), the thriller Detour (2016) and the ghost story The Banishing (2020).
+He subsequently went onto make the Christmas film Get Santa (2014), the thriller Detour (2016), the ghost story The Banishing (2020) and the horror film Consecration (2023).
 The mini-series also comes from Scott Free Productions – among several other international production companies – the company of brothers Ridley and Tony Scott, who have been backing a number of tv mini-series in recent years.
 This was one of the last productions to bear Tony Scott’s name following his suicide in 2012.